Select Mode¶

 When --no-reasoning is specified, the reasoning field is omitted from the output schema.

 Select mode is configured via a JSON file (--select-config).
 Each field defines an extraction target with its ontology mapping.
-Several pre-built configs are available in scripts/ (e.g., select-config.json, select-config-hg38.json, select-config-mm10.json).
+Pre-built configs are available in scripts/ (select-config-hg38.json, select-config-mm10.json, select-config-plants.json).

 To create a custom config, define fields as follows: